ucsd-ets/dsc10_tests_creation_guide/README.md

 ### Choice 2:
 #### Clone repo to your laptop first and then upload to DataHub:
-•	In case you are not familiar with GitHub, open the terminal on your lapotp and use command
+•	In case you are not familiar with GitHub, open the terminal on your lapotp and use the following command to clone the dsc10 private repo to your local machine, where "github URL" should be replaced by the actual URL you copy from the dsc10 private repo.

         git clone <github URL>
-to clone the dsc10 private repo to your local machine, where "github URL" should be replaced by the actual URL you copy from the dsc10 private repo. <br>
 •	After cloning, you should see the directory of dsc10 created on your machine.<br>
 •	Then you can upload the files to DataHub. <br>
 •	To upload folders to DataHub, simply log in to DataHub (u should have access) and upload the files for the specific homework.
 It will look like, for example: